A New US Tax on Investment Income

 The tax applies to anyone earning more than $250,000 a year in adjusted gross income for married couples filing joint returns.
 The threshold is $200,000 for single persons.
 The income levels are not adjusted for inflation, so more people will become subject to the tax over time.

-The tax applies to interest, dividends, capital gains, rents, royalties and income from two types of businesses.
+The tax applies to most interest, dividends, capital gains, rents, royalties and to other income from two types of businesses.
 The businesses are trading in financial instruments and commodities and any business in which the individual is considered a passive investor.

 “Trading” means seeking to profit from short-term movements in prices.
 Electricity may be considered a commodity, but generating electricity for sale is not “trading” in electricity.